BD2KGenomics/protect/MANUAL.md

 ProTECT also requires [s3am](https://github.com/BD2KGenomics/s3am.git) version 2.0 to download and upload files from S3.
 We recommend installing s3am in its own virtualenv using the directions in the s3am manual, then putting the s3am binary on your $PATH.
+ProTECT will NOT attempt to install s3am during installation.

 ###Method 1 - Using PIP (recommended)